 “Away with you, Sahale.
 San Jacinto awaits,” the old man said with a dismissive wave.
 “Kele, Keokuk, tell Hania to prepare the way.”

 “You are prepared.
-Come, Sahale,” was all he said, turning his back and walking toward the base of the cliff.
+Come, Sahale,” was all Hania said, turning his back and walking toward the base of the cliff.
 The others around them, adorned in tribal finery no outsider had ever seen, erupted in whoops of encouragement.
 With ceremonial spears and bows raised in triumph, they willed Eddie forward.
 Bile climbed high in his throat.
-He looked up at the path before him, as far as he could see to the peak of San Jacinto.
+He looked up at the path before him as far as he could see to the peak of the great mountain, San Jacinto.
+It disappeared into the cold mist swirling above.
 Hania handed him the coil of rope, but held on to the spear.
-“Now, we go up.”
+“Now we go up.”

-Eddie was told stories of the bravery ceremony from as far back as he could remember.
+Eddie heard stories of the bravery ceremony from as far back as he could remember.
 His grandfather loved to tell of his own trial with the Great Yellow Eagle.
 He remembered the old man’s words.
 One day Sahale, you will meet the Great Yellow Eagle, too he would say.
 Remember to hold the line.
 Never let go.
 Always hold the line.
 Now that he held it in his hand, he wondered if he was ready.
 It was just a rope after all, and nothing special.
 Hania turned, the black tail of his wolf cloak swaying, and started up the cliff trail.
-Eddie fell in step behind him and the old Apache medicine man and the young brave began their ascent.
+The old Apache medicine man and the young brave began their ascent.
 Eddie looked back to see Zeke and Danny hold their hands high for him.
 He would be so proud to return to them no longer as a boy, but their equal as a man.

-Minutes became hours as the dusty and stony trail continued upward.
+Minutes became hours as the dusty, stone-covered trail continued upward.
 Eddie’s legs burned with the fire of inactivity.
 Grandfather warned him the trek would be difficult and that he should get out from the front of the white man’s electronic box.
 No good can come from white men preaching our destiny from miles away inside a box of wires, he would say.
-Only the Yellow Eagle knows what is best for we Apache, and a smart coyote would have made many meals of roadrunner by this time.
+Only the Yellow Eagle knows what is best for we Apache, and a smarter coyote would have made many meals of roadrunner by this time.
 Eddie dismissed the old man’s warning with a scoff.
-He liked watching television.
-Now the understanding washed over him as they went higher and higher up the incline.
+He liked watching television, especially Saturday morning cartoons.
+Now the pain of understanding washed over him as they went higher and higher up the incline.
 Hania showed no fatigue at all.
 Eddie had to jog at times to keep up with the scary old medicine man.

 Not a word was said between them until they reached what appeared to be the end of the trail into a sheer rock wall.
 “From here, you travel alone Sahale.
 I will greet you again where the Great Yellow Eagle perches on our world.”
 Hania gestured up where the rock face stopped, about a hundred feet above them.
 “Now climb.”